Application and admission Economic Psychology - international procedure

 - You will not receive information about other procedures after your admission until you have registered in Studielink.

 - Please note: it is not sufficient to only register via Studielink.
 You must also apply for admission via MySAS as described in Step 2.
 If you do not apply according to the procedure above, you will not be accepted for the program and will not be able to come to Tilburg University.
-You will be given more specific information in your acceptance letter regarding the registration procedure, including information about the exact program for which you must register in Studielink.
+You will be given more specific information in your conditional admission letter regarding the registration procedure, including information about the exact program for which you must register in Studielink.

 - The name of this Master's program in Studielink is:

 The Master program Economic Psychology is an element of CROHO-code 60077 Master Social Psychology.